 Fellows will have access to a valuable combination of outstanding professional scientific and engineering staff, research instrumentation, and other facilities available at the ALS, as well as potential access to other LBNL user facilities including the Molecular Foundry, the National Center of Electron Microscopy, and the National Energy Research Scientific Computing Center.

-ALS Collaborative Postdoctoral Fellowships provide only partial financial support, usually in the from of a stipend that does not include benefits.
+ALS Collaborative Postdoctoral Fellowships provide only partial financial support, usually in the form of a stipend that does not include benefits.
 Applicants must 1) locate a source of collaborative funding, usually provided by a collaborating postdoctoral advisor outside the ALS or an external postdoctoral fellowship, and 2) contact one or more ALS staff members to discuss areas of common research interest and to agree on a potential research project and scope.

 The ALS Collaborative Postdoctoral Fellowship program seeks to identify outstanding individuals who will collaborate closely with ALS staff and users in new and emerging scientific and engineering research fields.
 The program will provide advanced training for careers paths that involve x-ray instrumentation and synchrotron radiation science.
 We are particularly interested in identifying outstanding scientists from historically underrepresented groups.